ansys/pymapdl/doc/source/getting_started/using_julia.rst

 Setting Julia Environment
 ==========================

-To have access to Python libraries within Julia, you must install the `PyCall <pycall>`_ Julia package.
+To have access to Python libraries within Julia, you must install the `PyCall <pycallmain>`_ Julia package.
 To install it, run Julia and switch to the package manager by pressing the ``"]"`` key.

 If you need to work with different package versions or applications, it is beneficial to create a virtual environment in Julia.